Father-son duo allegedly behind Sydney’s Bondi Beach shooting; 10-year-old girl among 16 dead

 Follow topic:

-SYDNEY - Australian police said on Dec 15 that the alleged offenders
+Australian police said on Dec 15 that the alleged gunmen

 behind an attack at a Jewish celebration

-in Sydney’s Bondi beach that killed 15 people, were a father-and-son duo.
-One of the gunmen was also killed, bringing the death toll to 16.
+in Sydney’s Bondi Beach that killed 15 people were a father-and-son duo.

 It was the country’s worst gun attack in about 30 years.

-The father, a 50-year old, was killed at the scene while his 24-year-old son was in critical condition in the hospital, the police said in the press conference on Dec 15.
+The father, a 50-year-old, was also killed at the scene, taking the number of dead to 16, while his 24-year-old son was in a critical condition in hospital, police said at a press conference on Dec 15.

 Witnesses said the shooting at the famed beach, which was packed on a hot evening, lasted about 10 minutes, sending hundreds of people scattering along the sand and into nearby streets and parks.